 19 June 2012

 24.06.2012 > local time 10:55 am > 17 degree cel. and the food is so great!

 Beautiful German Countryside: On my way back to Frankfurt from Berlin

 Now, I just ended up with a spontaneous plan!
 Instead of heading to Frankfurt, I decided to go to Mannheim to check the castle and then head to Heidelberg and stay there for a night.
-I am looking forward to see the old city next day and then hop into a train back to Frankfurt!
+I am looking forward to seeing the old city the next day and then hop onto a train back to Frankfurt!